Biology & Chemistry Research

 Dr. Cory Goff

-Research in the Goff lab focus on Conservation Physiology, the use of physiological metrics (i.e. body condition and stress) to assess the impacts and responses to environmental conditions and their effects on population health.
+Research in the Goff lab focuses on Conservation Physiology, the use of physiological metrics (i.e. body condition and stress response) to assess the impacts and responses to environmental conditions and their effects on population health.
 Current research centers around the ecology and conservation of the Peaks of Otter Salamander (Plethodon hubrichti), a montane endemic to central Virginia.
 We are conducting long-term assessment of salamander densities, population metrics, and range limits to understand their ecology, as well as new research on population health.
-We started a multi-year comparative study on the salamander from different elevations, as well as allopatric and sympatric (where it is in competition with another similar species) sampling sites within its habitable range.
-We perform non-invasive hormone collection to quantify corticosterone levels, the primary glucocorticoid hormone involved in the stress response.
-Analysis of corticosterone levels in combination with body condition indices can be used as metrics to determine the population health and effects of both abiotic factors and competition with related species.
+We started a multi-year comparative study on the salamander from different elevations, as well as allopatric and sympatric sites (where it is in competition with another similar species) within its range.
+We perform non-invasive hormone collection to quantify corticosterone release rates, the primary glucocorticoid hormone involved in the stress response.
+Analysis of corticosterone release rates in combination with body condition indices can be used as metrics to determine the population health and effects of both abiotic factors and competition.

 The Harris Lab – Aquatic Ecology